scala/scala3/docs/docs/reference/enums/desugarEnums.md

    where `n` is the ordinal number of the case in the companion object, starting from 0.

+   It is an error if a value case refers to a type parameter of the enclosing `enum` in a parameter type in `<params>` or in a type argument of `<parents>`, unless that parameter is already a type parameter of the case, i.e. the parameter name is defined in `<params>`.

 ### Translation of Enumerations